cthoyt/qualo/README.md

 - `examples.tsv` has for each qualification one or more example people
 - `conferrers.tsv` has for each qualification one or more example conferrers (i.e., a university that confers the degree)

 ![Psychology hierarchy](docs/source/img/hierarchy.png)

 ## Usage

-There are two user-facing functions:
+There are a few user-facing functions:

 ```python
 import qualo